Kid Rock: Investments and honors

 In 1989, Ritchie became a shareholder of the independent record label Top Dog Records, formed by Alvin Williams and Earl Blunt of EB-Bran Productions, in 1988; Ritchie's investment in the company gave him 25% ownership.
 In 2001, he filed a lawsuit to gain full control over the Top Dog record label, resulting in his receiving full ownership of the label in 2003.
 Ritchie also founded Kid Rock's Made in Detroit restaurant and bar, which specializes in Southern-style cuisine.

-In March 1991 and again in September 1997, Ritchie faced misdemeanor charges stemming from alcohol-related arrests in Michigan.

-Kid Rock wrote the song "Cool, Daddy Cool" which was later used in the 2001 film Osmosis Jones.
-In the song, Kid Rock said the controversial lyrics "Young ladies, young ladies, I like 'em underage see, Some say that's statutory (But I say it's mandatory)", with Joe C. saying the mandatory line.

 In 2002, Kid Rock performed alongside Chuck D and Grandmaster Flash in tribute to slain DJ Jam Master Jay.
 In September 2005, Kid Rock filled in for Johnny Van Zant, the lead singer of Lynyrd Skynyrd, on the band's hit "Sweet Home Alabama" at the Hurricane Katrina benefit concert.
+In 2007 and 2008, Ritchie toured for the United Service Organizations.
+Also in 2008, Ritchie recorded and made a music video for the song "Warrior" for a National Guard advertising campaign.

+In 2011, Ritchie was honored by the NAACP, which sparked protests stemming from his past display of the Confederate flag in his concerts.
+During the ceremony, Kid Rock elaborated on his display of the flag, stating, "I've never flown that flag with any hate in my heart" moving on to say "I love America, I love Detroit, and I love black people."
+Ritchie's publicist announced that 2011 was the year he officially distanced himself from the flag.
+Kid Rock stopped displaying the Confederate flag at his concerts in 2007.
+In 2012, Kid Rock performed alongside Travie McCoy and the Roots in honor of Beastie Boys, during the band's induction to the Rock and Roll Hall of Fame.
+On April 6, 2018, Ritchie was inducted into the Celebrity Wing of the WWE Hall of Fame during the weekend of WrestleMania 34.